 What is leptospirosis?

 Leptospirosis is a disease caused by bacteria of the genus Leptospira and affects humans and animals.
-This bacterium is common worldwide, especially in tropical countries with heavy rainfall, and can live for a long time in fresh water, damp soil, vegetation, and mud.
+Leptospira is common worldwide, especially in tropical countries with heavy rainfall, and can live for a long time in fresh water, damp soil, vegetation, and mud.
 Flooding after heavy rainfall helps spread the bacteria in the environment.

 What is the route of transmission for leptospirosis?